CSCfi/pebbles/doc/source/how_to_install_on_cpouta.rst

 are presented by a dialog for configuring the new environment.
 We'll create a environment for Ubuntu-14.04 based VM, using standard.tiny flavor, running for 1h maximum.
-We'll also test running a custom command as part of the boot process and allow user to open ssh access to the instance from an arbitrary address
+We'll also test running a custom command as part of the boot process and allow user to open ssh access to the environment_session from an arbitrary address

 * Name: Ubuntu-14.04 test
 * Description: Test environment for launching a single core Ubuntu-14.04 VM in cPouta
 * Flavor: standard.tiny
 * Maximum lifetime: 1h
-* Maximum instances per user: 1
+* Maximum environment_sessions per user: 1
 * Cost multiplier: 0
 * Remove the example Frontend firewall rule
-* Allow user to request instance firewall to allow access to user's IP address: check
+* Allow user to request environment_session firewall to allow access to user's IP address: check

 Also add a Customization script, just for test purposes: